OfficeDev/Outlook-Add-in-Scream/Readme.md

 1. Clone this repository.
 2. Run `npm install` to install both npm and Bower dependencies.
 3. Run `gulp serve-static` to start development server.
-4. Go to [mail.office365.com](http://mail.office365.com) and sign in with your Office 365 account.
+4. Go to [mail.office365.com](http://mail.office365.com) and sign in with your Microsoft Office 365 account.
-5. Click the gear icon on the upper right, then choose *Manage add-ins*.
+5. Click the gear icon for the Settings menu on the nav bar, and then choose *Manage add-ins*.
-6. Click the plus icon, then choose *Add from a file*.
+6. Click the plus (+) icon, and then choose *Add from a file*.
 7. Browse to this repository folder and choose *manifest-outlook-add-in-scream.xml*.
 8. Complete the wizard (*Next*, *Install*, *OK*) to make the Add-in available on your Office 365 account.
 9. Open the [app](https://localhost:8443/appread/index.html) in a browser and trust the certificate for `localhost:8443`.
 The add-in won't run if your computer doesn't trust it.